Path of Exile: Reception

-Path of Exile received "generally favorable reviews" according to review aggregator Metacritic.
+Path of Exile received "generally favorable reviews" according to review aggregator website Metacritic.
 Critics praised the innovations to the action role-playing systems from its predecessors such as the Diablo series.
 Destructoid's Patrick Hancock praised the world design, remarking that it "has a grimy, grungy, uncomfortable feel to it that constantly makes the player feel slightly off just for inhabiting it".

 Kyle Hillard of Game Informer was critical on how the game "throws a lot at you with little direction", adding that "the experience is not friendly to newcomers".
 Eurogamer was not impressed by the graphics and presentation, saying that "Path of Exile doesn't have Torchlight 2's sense of style or Diablo 3's polish".

 Path of Exile was named 2013 PC Game of the Year by GameSpot, and best PC role-playing game of 2013 by IGN.
 By February 2014, the game had five million registered players.
 IGNs Leif Johnson remarked how Path of Exile was "into far darker territory than I'd seen in other contemporary action-RPGs".

 In 2020, it won the award for "Best Evolving Game" at the 16th British Academy Games Awards.